171930433/vtk-examples/src/PythonicAPIComments.md

 | -------------- | ---------------------- | ------- |
 [ReadAllPolyDataTypesDemo](/PythonicAPI/IO/ReadAllPolyDataTypesDemo) | `read_poly_data(pth)` returns polydata that is fed directly into the mapper.

+## Snippets

+Here are some code snippets that can be directly dropped into your code [Snippets](/PythonicAPI/Snippets.md).

 ## PythonicAPI hints

 ### ?vtkLookupTable?